mirzakazem/PageRank_withJava/README.md

    - Number Nodes with positive degree ( degree > 0 )
    - Number of Nodes without any out links ( degree = 0 )
    - Number of Iteration the r1 needed to converge
-   - cumulative sum of all page ranks
+   - Cumulative sum of all page ranks
-   - name of file contains the sparse matrix values that program used ( row, column , value)
+   - Name of file contains the sparse matrix values that program used ( row, column , value)
-   - name of the file contain the rank of each node
+   - Name of the file contain the rank of each node

 2- in your current folder, you will have two files:
  - "sparseMatrix.csv" which contains the sparse matrix values
  - "nodesAndRankValues.csv"  which contains the nodes and their final page rank value (you can easily filter the values in descending order to know the top nodes)

 # Note:
 - you can modify the value of beta by changing the value of the double variable named : "dampingFactor" (line 17)